Hypokalemic periodic paralysisPeriodic paralysis - hypokalemic; Familial hypokalemic periodic paralysis; HOKPP; HypoKPP; HypoPP

 - Eyelid myotonia (a condition in which after opening and closing the eyes, they cannot be opened for a short time)

 The health care provider may suspect hypoPP based on a family history of the disorder.
 Other clues to the disorder are muscle weakness symptoms that come and go with normal or low results of a potassium test .

 This test measures the amount of potassium in the fluid portion (serum) of the blood.
 Potassium (K+) helps nerves and muscles communicate.
 It also ...

 Between attacks, a physical examination shows nothing abnormal.
 Before an attack, there may be leg stiffness or heaviness in the legs.

-- A muscle biopsy may show abnormalities.
+- Muscle biopsy , which may show abnormalities

 The goals of treatment are relief of symptoms and prevention of further attacks.